Sign-up for our email newsletter and stay connected.

-The NFF will match each fellow with a mentor from the NFF or the host organization, who functions as the practicum supervisor.
-Fellows and mentors will schedule regular meetings to talk through questions and ideas as they connect their practicum work to the theories and methods they are studying at their university.
+The NFF will match each fellow with a mentor from the NFF who functions as the practicum supervisor.
+Fellows and mentors will schedule regular meetings to talk through questions and ideas as they connect their practicum work to the theories and methods they are studying in their graduate programs.

 Fellows are required to participate in a post-fellowship evaluation process conducted by NFF.
 NFF will collect feedback and metrics on fellows’ experiences and accomplishments throughout the 12-month period.

-Fellows will be hired as temporary, part-time employees and compensated at a rate of $18/hour for their time (with no benefits offered).
-Fellows will be reimbursed for approved travel expenses associated with participation in the fellowship program and practicum, including the in-person orientation in June.
+Fellows will be hired as temporary, part-time employees and compensated at a rate of $20/hour (with no benefits offered) for up to 300 hours.
+Fellows will be reimbursed for approved travel expenses associated with participation in the fellowship program and practicum, including the in-person retreat in June, as well as for trainings and meetings.
+The NFF does not provide fellows with any equipment, such as laptops or phones.

 Graduate students pursuing a master's degree or doctorate are eligible for the Conservation Connect Fellowship.
-Students must be enrolled in a graduate program during the 2023-2024 academic year.
 We anticipate students will have taken coursework related to the study of natural resources, conflict resolution, collaboration, non-profit management, communications, or other field related to the specific practicum.
+Fellows must be enrolled in a graduate program during the 2025-26 academic year.

 The Conservation Connect Fellowship application has five components: